errolpascua/errolpascua.github.io/about.md

 ## Outside of Work

-Outside of engineering, I spend time on activities that balance focus, discipline, and creativity.

-I am a practitioner of **Tabimina Balintawak** and an **apprentice feeder**, which has strengthened my appreciation for timing, precision, and structured progression — skills that translate surprisingly well to technical problem-solving.

-## Outside of Work

 Outside of engineering, I spend time on activities that balance focus, discipline, and hands-on problem solving.

 I am a practitioner of **Tabimina Balintawak** and an **apprentice feeder**, which has strengthened my appreciation for timing, precision, and structured progression — skills that translate well to technical problem-solving.